magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-41445-->

 *  The Magento dependency `pelago/emogrifier` has been updated from version 3.1.0 to 5.0.0.
 This update resulted in the introduction of backwards-incompatible changes to the `Magento\Email\Model\Template\Filter` class.
 The changed code is executed during Magento email templates rendering.
-See Backward-incompatible Reference.
+See [BIC reference]({{page.baseurl}}/release-notes/backward-incompatible-changes/reference.html).

 <!--- MC-42212-->